coyotespike/coyotespike.github.io/_posts/2016-06-27-WannabeEU.md

 The EU has also dealt with all the problems that we had under the Articles of Confederation, but all the states remain sovereign, a true federation.

-In fact, you can think of a sort of Goldilocks process of governmental design.
+Maybe you can think of a sort of Goldilocks process of governmental design.
-First the Founders tried the Articles of Confederation.
+First the American Founders tried the Articles of Confederation.
 This was too little centralization, not enough unification.

-Then they tried the Constitution, which allows the federal government, over time and after a war, to arrogate to itself every more powers.
+Then American Founders tried the Constitution, which allows the federal government, over time and after a war, to arrogate to itself every more powers.
 Too much government!

 Finally, over half a century, the European Union was formed, and this is just about enough.

 The Europeahn Union has so far managed to avoid excessive centralization for two main reasons.